puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   The reports 'status' and 'summary' are intended to be brief information for human consumption to understand the outcome of running a preview command.

-  The 'xxx_nodes' reports are intended to be used for saving to a file and using it to selectively clean information or focus the next run on those nodes (i.e. the file is given as an argument to --nodes in the next run of the command).
+  The 'xxx-nodes' reports are intended to be used for saving to a file and using it to selectively clean information or focus the next run on those nodes (i.e. the file is given as an argument to --nodes in the next run of the command).

-  The 'diff', 'baseline', 'preview', 'baseline_log', and 'preview_log' reports are intended to provide drill down into the details and for being able to pipe the information to custom commands that further process the output.
+  The 'diff', 'baseline', 'preview', 'baseline-log', and 'preview-log' reports are intended to provide drill down into the details and for being able to pipe the information to custom commands that further process the output.

-  The 'overview_json' is "all the data" and it is used as the basis for the 'overview' report.
+  The 'overview-json' is "all the data" and it is used as the basis for the 'overview' report.
   The fact that it contains "all the data" means it can be used to produce other views of the results across a set of nodes without having to load and interpret the output for each node from the file system.